sadccsc/cft/README.md

 ------------
 1. Install Anaconda  (instructions t.b.d.)
 2. Download and unzip CFT release files
-3. Open terminal (in Linux or Mac) or Anaconda Prompt (windows), navigate to the directory in which you unzipped CFT files (using cd Dir commands - instructions to follow) and type: install_win.bat (on Windows) install_mac.sh (on Mac) install_linux.sh ( on Linux)
+3. Open terminal (in Linux or Mac) or Anaconda Prompt (windows), navigate to the directory in which you unzipped CFT files (using cd Dir commands - instructions to follow)
+4. if you installed cft-v5.0.2 or earlier, you have to unistall the old environments.
+Check the old envs using: conda  env list
+5. remove old envs with:
+conda env remove --name cft-v5.0.1 repeat for all cft envs that are installed on your computer
+6. Install new env (versions v5.0.3 and later will use one env called cft-v5.0) using: install_win.bat (on Windows) install_mac.sh (on Mac) install_linux.sh ( on Linux)